zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 Discussion Forums Data
 ######################

-Data for the discussions in edX is stored in a MongoDB database as collections of JSON documents.
+Discussion data is stored in a MongoDB database as collections of JSON documents.
 MongoDB is a document-oriented, NoSQL database system.
 MongoDB is open source; documentation can be found here_.

 ..  _here: http://docs.mongodb.org/manual/